Mother church: Cathedral

 "Mother church" may also be a title of distinction based on a church's hierarchical importance.
 The church of the bishop of an episcopal see is often considered the mother church of the diocese.
 Holy Name Cathedral in Chicago, Illinois, falls under this category.
-While it was not the first Roman Catholic cathedral of the city, it became the mother church due to the presence of the episcopal cathedra.
-This form of distinction based on hierarchical importance is usually used by the Roman Catholic Church, and, sometimes, the churches of the Lutheran World Federation and Anglican Communion, while other Protestant denominations tend to refrain from using the title in this manner.
+While it was not the first Catholic cathedral of the city, it became the mother church due to the presence of the episcopal cathedra.
+This form of distinction based on hierarchical importance is usually used by the Catholic Church, and, sometimes, the churches of the Lutheran World Federation and Anglican Communion, while other Protestant denominations tend to refrain from using the title in this manner.

 The pope's cathedral, the Papal Archbasilica of Saint John Lateran, is called Sacrosancta Lateranensis ecclesia omnium urbis et orbis ecclesiarum mater et caput ("Most Holy Lateran Church, Mother and Head of all the churches in the city and the world").

 Canterbury Cathedral, seat of the Archbishop of Canterbury, describes itself as the "Mother Church of the worldwide Anglican Communion".